y0f/bike-app/README.md

 This is a hobby project designed to help familiarize with [Filament](https://filamentphp.com).
 The application is a multi-panel bike repair management system that supports multi-tenancy, enabling employees to work across different locations.
 It includes an Admin Panel for managing companies and service points, and a Mechanic Panel for managing assets and schedules.

 > **Note:** This project was created for learning purposes and is not production-ready.
-I initially started it to explore Filament, but after building a SaaS at work using Filament, I lost interest in continuing this personal project.
+I initially started it to explore Filament, but while building a SaaS at my job using Filament, I lost interest in continuing this personal project.

 Admin panel preview: